-- 2. Credit hours can be earned in one-quarter $(\frac{1}{4})$ hour increments. - 3.
-In accordance with law the maximum number of credit hours a full-time employee may carry over from one pay period to the next pay period is twenty-four (24).
-Part-time employees may accumulate and carry over not more than 1⁄4 of the hours in such employee's biweekly basic work week.

-4. Request to work Credit Hours
+- 3. In accordance with law the maximum number of credit hours a full-time employee may carry over from one pay period to the next pay period is twenty-four (24).
+Part-time employees may accumulate and carry over not more than /4 of the hours in such employee's biweekly basic work week. - 4.
+Request to work Credit Hours - a.

-- a.
 The employee has the option to request the opportunity to earn credit hours orally, or in writing by completing a form designated by management.
 The request will ordinarily be made on the workday preceding the day the hours are to be worked, and will be submitted to the immediate supervisor.
 Same day requests to work credit hours are also acceptable.
 In the supervisor's absence, the request will be submitted to the next available line manager.
 Denials must be in writing and returned to the employee as soon as possible. - b.
 4(a) above does not preclude submission and approval of a request to work credit hours for more than one workday in the future as long as the total hours accrued does not exceed twenty-four (24). - c.
 4(a) above does not preclude working same day credit hours. - d.
-If credit hours are requested and approved and overtime is subsequently made available in advance of working the credit hours approved, the employee will be afforded the opportunity to elect to work the overtime.

-5. Recording Credit Hours
+If credit hours are requested and approved and overtime is subsequently made available in advance of working the credit hours approved, the employee will be afforded the opportunity to elect to work the overtime. - 5.
+Recording Credit Hours - a.

-- a.
 Credit hours earned, used, and the balance remaining will be recorded in the manner provided by the payroll system. - b.
-Credit hours earned on a daily basis will be recorded by the employee on the appropriate time and attendance roster.

-6. Use of Credit Hours
+Credit hours earned on a daily basis will be recorded by the employee on the Agency designated time and attendance system. - 6.
+Use of Credit Hours

-Use of credit hours may be requested by submitting a form SSA-71 or equivalent.
-The employee will check the block to the left of "other" and write out "credit hours."
 Credit hours can be used in lieu of, or together with, approved leave and/or compensatory time.